asetkn/Tutorial-Image-and-Multiple-Bounding-Boxes-Augmentation-for-Deep-Learning-in-4-Steps/README.md

 This tutorial will walk you through this process step by step.

 At the core of this tutorial we will use amazing [imgaug library](https://github.com/aleju/imgaug).
-Even though author has published [extensive tutorials](https://nbviewer.jupyter.org/github/aleju/imgaug-doc/tree/master/notebooks/) on the use of the library and [Documentation](https://imgaug.readthedocs.io/en/latest/index.html) is available as well, I couldn't find a method or tutorial on how to extract augmented bounding boxes' coordinates and store them in the format I can feed into a neural network.
+Author has published [tutorials](https://nbviewer.jupyter.org/github/aleju/imgaug-doc/tree/master/notebooks/) on the use of the library and [Documentation](https://imgaug.readthedocs.io/en/latest/index.html).

+But here's a problem:
+I had to spend a whole day digging through the Documentation and coding up the script for my problem.
+I decided to share it, so you don't have to waste your time.

 Easiest way to install imgaug is through Anaconda.
 Follow this steps in Anaconda promt to create virtual environment, install imgaug and activate the environment:
 ```
 conda create -n myenv python=3.5.6